zcslab/Brain_SC_2020summer_intern/Harsh/README.md

 #         Development of a Single Cell RNA Sequencing data based Testbed for studying brain diseases.
 ##                        (Data Analysis Project – using R programming)

+**Covered in this README.md is the GSE67835_LM dataset** For GSE138852 please click here: https://github.com/zcslab/IRKB/tree/master/Harsh

 # Project Overview:
 Develop a series of computational methods and derive  some knowledge of the role of disease-specific cell features in different human diseases.
 Need a computational framework with a pipeline and web-server that can be used to study a broader set of disease types.
 The knowledge derived can be used to build a database.